semrush/intergalactic/website/docs/components/date-picker/date-code.md

 @example periods

-@## Custom RangePicker

-To customize the range picker template, it is important to use the same markup.

-@example custom-range

 @## Week picker

 Sometimes you need to select only custom period and you can do it by taking all the control in manual mode.